tiegcm/binzh.github.io/_pages/about.md

 <!---![Alt Image Text](./gamera.png)--->

 ## PROSPECTIVE STUDENTS
 If you are a student with a broad interest in modeling space plasma environments and with a general love for applied math and science, feel free to contact me.
-There are plenty opportunities within my current projects/collaborations given the set of state-of-art tools I'm working on with my colleagues, and I'm always keen to get started on something new, difficult and exciting.
+There are plenty opportunities within my current projects/collaborations given the set of scientific tools I'm working on with my colleagues, and I'm always keen to get started on something new, difficult and exciting.